soundsrc/git-lfs-fcgi/README.md

 ## FastCGI configuration

+A webserver should be configured to pass LFS request to the FastCGI server.
+The webserver is ideally be secured with HTTPS and authentication.

-Using the example of https://git-server.com/foo/bar.git/info/lfs, the webserver should now be configured to listen on the URI /foo/bar.git/info/lfs and have the request passed via FastCGI to the socket listening on
+Using the example of handling https://git-server.com/foo/bar.git/info/lfs, the webserver should now be configured to listen on the URI /foo/bar.git/info/lfs and have the request passed via FastCGI to the socket listening on

 /var/lib/git-lfs-server/run/git-lfs-server.sock

-The webserver should also ideally be secured with HTTPS and authentication.
 Instructions for setting this up will vary depending on the webserver.

 ### NGINX